-It's been 13 years now, and during that time I have photographed nearly 1,400 babies and their families at my Langley studio.
+It's been 14 years now, and during that time I have photographed thousands of babies and their families at my Langley studio.
 I love my work, and found that the peaceful energy of working with expectant mothers and their tiny miracles was exactly what I needed.

-Registered and fully-insured, Alexandra Hunt has been professionally photographing weddings and babies full-time for over 12 years.
-With nearly 1400 babies and their families photographed in that time, she is experienced at providing consistently beautiful images in any situation, and in providing a client experience that is second to none.
+Registered and fully-insured, Alexandra Hunt has been professionally photographing weddings and babies full-time for over 14 years.
+With thousands of babies and their families photographed in that time, she is experienced at providing consistently beautiful images in any situation, and in providing a client experience that is second to none.

 Her Langley, B.C. studio is cozy, relaxing, and welcoming to clients and their little ones.
-University-educated, with an additional background in children's education and entertainment, she delights in capturing the all-too-fleeting moments of pregnancy and infancy, in a way that puts a smile on the faces of parents and children alike.
+She delights in capturing the all-too-fleeting moments of pregnancy and infancy, in a way that puts a smile on the faces of parents and children alike.

 A mother herself (4 children, including twins!), with a extensive history of multiple pregnancy losses, she is patient, sensitive, empathetic, and always willing to lend an ear, shoulder (or secret baby-whispering tip!) to nervous new parents.